 Power meters are less widely used by runners, although their popularity is increasing.
 If you want to read more about how running power meters can be effective for run training, you can view my stryd footpod review.

 Another option for running training, is running pace.
 This can also be effective, providing that the terrain isn’t too undulating.
-I’ve given some running pace recommendations, along with power and heart rate, for each of the running workouts.
+I’ve given some running pace recommendations, along with power and heart rate, for each of the running workouts listed below.

 What about heart rate?